INGV/webhook-py/README.md

 # 1. Introduction #

-This project implement a web hook that exposes two generic web services, respectively: GET and POST.
+This project implement a web hook that exposes two generic web services, respectively: `GET` and `POST`.

-The first one echoes, on the stdout and on a log file (`<project-root>/log/whook.log`), the received parameters, as couples of `name=value`
+- The first one echoes, on the stdout and on a log file (`<project-root>/log/whook.log`), the received parameters, as couples of `name=value`

-The second one echoes, on the stdout and on the log, file the received `json data`
+- The second one echoes, on the stdout and on the log, file the received `json data`

+Main features:
 - The project structure supports multiple development environments with the usage of `.env` variable and `docker.compose.yml` files.
 - Designed for organizing large scale application structure.
 With the usage of `Blueprints`, `application factory` and different configs.
 - Reverse proxy using `nginx`.